folio-org/folio-install/kubernetes-rancher/okapi/Readme.md

 ### OKAPI_HOST

 OKAPI host to use for deployment service.
-Default *localhost*
+Defaults to *localhost*

 ### OKAPI_NODENAME